liuheng92/tensorflow_PSENet/readme.md

 This is a tensorflow re-implementation of [PSENet: Shape Robust Text Detection with Progressive Scale Expansion Network](https://arxiv.org/abs/1806.02559).

 Thanks for the author's ([@whai362](https://github.com/whai362)) awesome work!
-Please cite his [paper](https://arxiv.org/abs/1806.02559) if you find this useful.

 ### Installation
 1. Any version of tensorflow version > 1.0 should be ok.